NMagpie/PTR3/README.md

 There you can configure network addresses for Apps (like `hostname`, `messagebroker` and address of mongodb server.
 For every value default is `localhost`).

+> Another Note: If you are not similar to Scala, make sure that you have installed needed tools for that.
+If you are using IntelliJ check [this link](https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html#scala_plugin).

 # Main Components

 - ## Message Broker